-Taking everything into account, an iPhone XS is worth between $155 and $350, while an iPhone XS Max is worth between $205 and $455.
-Please note that these resale values are based on a 64GB iPhone in good condition on the Verizon network and will depend on where you trade in your device.
+Taking everything into account, an iPhone XS is worth between $52 and $380, while an iPhone XS Max is worth between $76 and $469.
+Please note that these resale values are based on different iPhone models in varying condition on the Verizon network and will depend on where you trade in your device.
 (The prices above are based on GadgetGone estimates.)

 It’s important to remember that your offer will change depending on the condition of your phone.
-For example, the same iPhone XS above won’t get you anything at Best Buy if it doesn’t turn on, while a brand-new, never-activated iPhone XS Max will bring in $510 at GadgetGone.
+For example, the same iPhone XS above won’t get you anything at Best Buy if it doesn’t turn on, while a brand-new, never-activated iPhone XS Max will bring in $469 from GadgetGone.

 Based on the offers above (including the lower values focused on inoperable models), where you trade in your old iPhone XS or iPhone XS Max can make a big difference.
-We’re talking potentially $200 or more—that’s no small amount.
-Additionally, although getting $205 in cash that same day from an ecoATM sounds great, you might want to kick yourself when you realize that you could have gotten $469 from GadgetGone (for that same 512GB model) if you had waited a few days.
-Likewise, getting a $255 account credit from your wireless provider seems like a good deal, but what if you actually need cash?
+We’re talking potentially $200 or more for the 512GB model – that’s no small amount.
+Additionally, although getting $180 in cash that same day from an ecoATM for that model sounds great, you might want to kick yourself when you realize that you could have gotten $469 from GadgetGone (for that same 512GB model) if you had waited a little longer.
+Likewise, getting a $245 account credit from your wireless provider seems like a good deal, but what if you actually need cash?

-So, regardless of whether you’re looking to upgrade or just needing some quick cash, the first thing you should do is shop around for iPhone resale values at a wide variety of options.
+Regardless of whether you’re looking to upgrade or just needing some quick cash, the first thing you should do is shop around for iPhone resale values.
 Think outside the box – buyback sites, big-box retailers, your carrier, Apple Trade In, maybe even a wildcard like GameStop, Amazon, or ecoATM.
 Watch out for any promotions they might have available to maximize your trade-in.
 Plus, some buyback companies (such as GadgetGone) will even price match better offers you receive from competitors.

-With only a little bit of work, you can make sure you’re getting the most money possible for your used iPhone XS.
+With just a little bit of effort, you can make sure you’re getting the most money possible for your used iPhone XS or Max.

-To help you out, we checked out current resale values at some of the top buyback options.
-Please note that the prices below are for an iPhone XS or iPhone XS Max with 64GB in good condition on the Verizon network.
+To help you along, we checked out current resale values with some of the top buyback programs.
+Please note that the prices below are for an iPhone XS or iPhone XS Max with 512GB in good condition on the Verizon network.
 Your specific offer is dependent on your iPhone’s storage size, condition, and carrier.

 |iPhone XS||iPhone XS Max|

-Dreaming about your new iPhone 12 already?
+Dreaming about your new iPhone model already?
 Don’t get too comfortable, as these resale values won’t stick around for long.
-In fact, you can expect those numbers to drop by around 30% about 24 hours after the new iPhone is announced (or more—possibly even twice as much—since this is expected to be Apple’s first 5G-enabled iPhone).
+In fact, you can expect those numbers to drop by around 30% after a few days, especially as a new model gets closer to announcement.
+That’s quite a drop for iPhone XS worth.

-In other words, don’t delay.
-Luckily, with many buyback companies and trade-in programs, your quote will be locked in for several days, giving you plenty of time to decide (our price-lock period is 14 days).
+In short, don’t delay.
+Luckily, with many buyback companies and trade-in programs, your quote will be locked in for several days, giving you plenty of time to decide (GadgetGone in particular has a price-lock period for 14 days).
 So, use this to your advantage while iPhone XS resale values are still high.

 If you’re thinking that sounds a bit frustrating, we’re right there with you.
 Unfortunately, what looks like gentle use to your untrained eye may actually be worse than you think.
 After all, that’s why we’re the experts.
 Fortunately, many buyback options will send you back your used iPhone – for free, no questions asked – if you don’t like the final offer.
-Most, but not all (we’re looking at you, Verizon).
+Most, but not all (like, for instance, Verizon).